 - registered for GST with the Australian Taxation Office (ATO) (or be required to be registered)

 - using the vehicle for business purposes.

-More information is available from the Australian Tax Office.
+More information is available from the tax office.

 If you are claiming a concession you will need to present your concession card for verification.
 If the concession details are confirmed, a reduced fee may apply.